 This takes you back to the Design Screen (page 24) so that you can alter the Pattern.

-Reserve Use Reserves Choices If you have chosen to include 1 or 2 Reserve Subjects (page 16), then click here to let Options use the Reserves if they will give a better satisfaction rate.
+Use Reserve then click here to let Options use the Reserves if they will give a better satisfaction rate.

-Student Student Inspector Inspector
+Student Inspector

 This takes you to the very useful Student Inspector Screen described in Appendix 1.